 high-impact polystyrene (HIPS) a chemically modified version of polystyrene to allow a less brittle material.
 Very similar to ABS in properties but parts printed in HIPS have the appearance of an injection moulded part as the materials matte finish hides the layer build-up of a 3dprinted part.

-Polyethylene terephthalate (PET), similar in properties to ABS and widely used in the packaging industry.
-Considered as an easy to process recyclable material, we use a recycled filament in-house for all our 3d printed parts containing up to 80% recycled material.
+Polyethylene terephthalate (PET), similar in properties to ABS and widely used in the packaging industry, it is considered as an easy to process recyclable material.
+You have the choice of we a recycled filament containing up to 80% recycled material or virgin PET.

 The use of nylons as a 3d printing material allows us to produce end-use parts ideal for use in engineering.
 It is an incredibly strong material that can be tapped and milled to produce fixings.
 Nylon parts have high elongation properties helping to reduce breakages and make a excellent material for gears due to its excellent abrasion resistance.
 More recently mixed with carbon fibre to produce a composite which excels in tensile and impact strength and allows continued use at 120 DegC.
 Spec Sheet